 Afterward, Jehoiada commanded that Athaliah, the wicked usurper, be killed by the guards.
 Jehoiada also made a covenant between himself, the people, and the king that they should be God’s people (2 Kings 11:1-21).

-King Joash, though very young, naïve and inexperienced, yet he did what was right in the sight of God all the days of Jehoiada the priest who counselled, instructed, taught, and guided him in the way of the LORD.
+Though very young, naïve, and inexperienced, King Joash did what was right in the sight of God all the days of Jehoiada, the priest who counseled, instructed, taught, and guided him in the way of the LORD.

 1 Joash was seven years old when he became king, and he reigned forty years in Jerusalem.
 His mother’s name was Zibiah of Beersheba.